 B R A C E S

 Over recent years, braces have had a make-over and they are no longer the big chunky metal things you saw on the Nikelodeon show Ed, Edd & Eddy.
-Braces are the perfect way to align your teeth and give you the smile you always dreamed of.
+Braces, and aligners in particular are the perfect way to align your teeth and give you the smile you always dreamed of.

 What are they?

 Braces are either fixed or removable devices which move the teeth into a favourable position.
 I use two different systems.
 Once is called C-Fast which are fixed ceramic brackets and white Teflon coated wires (As pictured above).
 The other is SmileTru which are removable clear aligners (pictured below)

 Braces work by putting pressure on the teeth which causes them to move in the bone gradually over time.
 Even with light forces, teeth can move quite quickly resulting in beautifully aligned teeth.

 I have been a CFast and SmileTru provider for the last year and I absolutely love these systems for the following reasons:

 You get to preview your smile before you start

 We use only clear or white components, rendering your brace almost invisible